aleph2c/miros/doc/i_mongol_example.rst

 Encrypted Communications
 ------------------------
-The ergodic nature of are war-bot has a downside.
-Once you know how to defeat one node, you know how to overcome all of them.
-Furthermore, the communications between the bots are fundamental to its system design; if you can inject your own messaging between them, you will PWN this botnet.
+The ergodic nature of our warbot has a downside.
+Once you know how to defeat one node, you know how to beat all of them.
+Furthermore, the communications between the bots are fundamental to its system design; if you can inject your own messaging between them, you will *PWN* this botnet.

-A 13th century European would not have spoken Mongolian so that a Mongol horse archer would have no problem with intercepted communications.
+A 13th century European would not have spoken Mongolian so an invading horde would have no problem with intercepted communications.
 But, what would have happened if they had to fight another unit of horse archers?
-They would know what the other side was up to and vice versa.
+Each group would know what the other side was up to; they could yell distracting calls into the side's string of commands to jam up the other team's manoeuvre.

 So it would make sense if each Mongol unit had their own set of war cries.
 This way they could act on instruction without doubt or hesitation.

 The horse archer communications need to be encrypted.
-There are many different ways to do this; it can happen at the communications layer using SSL, or it can be handled by our war bot directly.
+There are many different ways to do this; it can happen at the communications layer using SSL, or it can be handled by our warbot directly.

-I have opted to use a symmetric encryption scheme with the Fernet library within our war bot.
+I have opted to use a symmetric encryption scheme with the Fernet library within our warbot.
 I did this after investigating pycryto; which does not have windows support and has mainly been abandon by its maintainer.
 Don’t use pycrypt.

 Let’s just use Fernet.